nilqed/fricas_jupyter/README.md

 17-DEC-2016 : libzmq --  https://gist.github.com/cdjhlee/b8e3c927a01b0948b42d

-Note: you will need libzmq.so.4 (the script at the link above might help). libzmq5/xenial probably won't work with pzqm.
+Note: you will need libzmq.so.4 (the script at the link above might help). libzmq5/xenial probably won't work because `pzmq` only supports ZeroMQ 4.0 bindings at the moment (see @link in the previous entry).

 ---
 Development: [iSPAD](https://bitbucket.org/kfp/ispad)